The pixel

 Risks for internal supply chains

-Internal supply chain risks are any risks that are in your company's control and they can arise at every stage of your internal supply chain, including:
+Internal supply chain risks are any risks that are in your company's control.
+They can arise at every stage of your internal supply chain, including:

 Risks for external supply chains